 It looks any number of different ways.

-Who choose to offer fruit over cake for dessert sometimes simply because it can be a very delicious treat.
+- Who choose to offer fruit over cake for dessert sometimes simply because fruit can be a very delicious treat.

-Who make sure that there are opportunities in their home for kids to explore eating healthy foods.
+- Who make sure that there are opportunities in their home for kids to explore eating new & healthy foods.

 There are a lot of ways to include young kids in the kitchen.

-It looks like a kindergartener’s excitement in realizing that the bean seed you planted together grew into that tiny little plant, and that in the coming month, you will harvest green beans off that plant!
+- It looks like a kindergartner’s excitement in realizing that the bean seed you planted together grew into that tiny little plant, and that in the coming month, you will harvest green beans off that plant!

-It looks cozy when a mother and her son sit together and flip through a cookbook to choose a meal to try, or a favourite dessert to make.
+- It looks cozy when a mother and her son sit together and flip through a cookbook to choose a meal to try, or a favourite cookie recipe to make.
 Together.

 And maybe most of all, it looks like acceptance of what is, and the realization that healthy eating is a journey, not a destination.